bcgov/PGOWN-snapshot/README.md

 The coding flow has three streams of data input/output.

-data: contains reference data needed to run the scripts (data_jb, data_Rc, data_old) that need to be updated for each snapshot, and a folder for storing new data (data_new) generated on running this script.
+data: contains reference data needed to run the scripts (data_jb, data_rc, data_old) that need to be updated for each snapshot, and a folder for storing new data (data_new) generated on running this script.

 generated: contains a copy of the figures and tables generated on running this script as well as their underlying data.